ForomePlatform/anfisa/doc/user/decision_tree.rst

 Decision Tree
 *************

-The Decision tree is an advances method of variations filtering.
+The Decision tree is an advanced method of variations filtering.
 It allows very powerful and flexible way to refine variations set and create new derives sets.

 How Decision Tree works
 =======================
 On the first glance, the Decision Tree is very similar to **Filter Refiner** functionality.
-This if a sequence of a filtering steps, each of them filters variation by the specific condition, or group of conditions.
+This is a sequence of a filtering steps, each of them filters variation by the specific condition, or group of conditions.

 Each filter separates variations in two groups:

 * Variations which pass filter